 Accidents are an unfortunate part of life.
 In some cases, accidents are freak occurrences that couldn't have been predicted.
 In other cases, accidents result from a person's own willingness to participate in a dangerous activity and assume the known risk of injury in doing that activity.
 These situations can give rise to a legal defense known as "assumption of risk."

-The doctrine of assumption of risk is an affirmative defense that may be available to some defendants in personal injury lawsuits.
-The law has determined that certain activities come with an innate risk, and plaintiffs who voluntarily participate in these activities—and become injured as a result—cannot sue based on a negligence theory.
+The law has determined that certain activities come with an innate risk.
+Plaintiffs who voluntarily participate in these activities and become injured as a result cannot sue based on a negligence theory.
 In other words, the defense holds that people who choose to do certain dangerous activities can't turn around and hold others liable when they're injured as a result of those activities, especially if they knew of the risk of harm and assumed the risk by doing the activity anyway.

-In order for a defendant to invoke the assumption of risk defense, the plaintiff must have:
+In order for a defendant to invoke the assumption of the risk defense, the plaintiff must have:

-- Known that there was a risk of the same sort of injury that the plaintiff actually suffered, and
+- Known that there was a risk of the same sort of injury that the plaintiff actually suffered

 Assumption of risk can either be an express assumption of risk or an implied assumption of risk.
-An express assumption of risk is often made in writing, usually in the form of a written agreement, such as a signed waiver or contract.
-However, an express assumption of risk doesn't have to be in writing, it can also be made verbally.
+An express assumption of risk is often made in writing.
+It's in the form of a written agreement, such as a signed waiver or contract, but an express assumption of the risk doesn't have to be in writing, as it can also be made verbally.

-An implied assumption of risk, on the other hand, is not written or stated out loud.
+An implied assumption of risk is not written or stated out loud.
 Rather, a plaintiff acted in a way that reflected an understanding of the risk and a willingness to take part anyway.
-An example of implied assumption of risk is if an amusement park patron stood and watched a roller coaster for several minutes before deciding to go on the ride.
+An example of an implied assumption of the risk is if an amusement park patron stood and watched a roller coaster for several minutes before deciding to go on the ride.
 The patron's observation of the roller coaster suggests an understanding of the inherent risks and a decision to assume those risks by participating in the recreational activity.